Hangman/Anemulator/README.md

 * No GUI support for loading ROMs
 * GPU/PPU renders a full scanline per tick

-## Does it work?
-Sure!

-## But how well does it work?
+## Test results
-Surprisingly well, taking into account that I didn't really care too much about hardware accuracy.
+Taking into account that I didn't really care too much about hardware accuracy, most games run just fine.
-Most games run fine, though most Test Roms fail.
+On the other side... most Test Roms fail.
 A few games I've tested:
 | ROM                                        |   Result   |
 | :----------------------------------------- | :--------: |